 Symptoms of monensin poisoning may include colic, sweating, muscle wasting, bloating, kidney failure, damage to the heart, respiratory distress, stiffness, and the inability to stand.
 The level of monensin toxicity is dose and individual dependent.

-Flanigan and her attorney met with milling CEO Kruse.
+Flanigan and her attorney met with Western Milling CEO Kruse.
 She made a video of the horses competing with the kids to show the partnerships that are built between horse and rider.
 It also contained gruesome scenes of the horses’ deaths after allegedly eating the poisoned horse feed.

 “He didn’t want to give me the time of day, but I demanded it,” Flanigan says.
 As Kruse watched the images on the screen, Flanigan says he and his attorney were “clearly uncomfortable”.